greatday4april/Full-stack-Developer-Interview-Questions-and-Answers/drw.md

               // Therefore y = 10
 }
 // release lock for x

+it can be just instance variable on the resource. for example it's a object and then i have a boolean state indicate locked

+i think as soon as we start updating the resource , we should change the value of that locked state. to prevent such situation. maybe we can update it ahead of time, and a scheduler can put a lock even before we start accessing the locked state.

->##  favorite data strucuture and why?
+##  favorite data strucuture and why?
-- tree
+Tree, because it's simple enough to understand but also can be very powerful when being extended.
+For example, it can be used to store dictionary and support quick search

->## how would u implement ur favorite data strucuture
+## how would u implement ur favorite data strucuture
-- inheritance vs composition
+I would have a Node class to represent that tree node, and

 >## database ACID
  ACID is a set of properties that you would like to apply when modifying a database.
 - Atomicity